-This evening, writer, comedian and data expert Timandra Harkness launches her book – Big Data – Does Size Matter, complete with a special mention of a certain Black Swan on page 23!
-A long time friend of Black Swan, Timandra has written this guest post for our blog to celebrate.
+This evening, writer, comedian and data expert Timandra Harkness launches her book – Big Data – Does Size Matter, complete with a special mention of a certain Black Swan Data on page 23!
+A long-time friend of ours, Timandra has written this guest post for our blog to celebrate.
 If you are interested in buying the book, make sure you read right to the bottom for a special discount code.

 “When I started writing this book, I told my publisher, Jim, that I was going to log how many cups of tea I’d need to finish it.
 His prediction was 550.
 I told him that was risibly low.

 So I started a spreadsheet of hours spent at my computer, words produced, and cups of tea drunk.
 For the first three months, however long I wrote for, my daily tea intake only once rose above two.
 Looking at my word output, and at the time remaining before my deadline, I realised I needed to drink more tea.
 Partly because an intake below one cup per hour is clearly inadequate, and partly (if I’m honest) because I didn’t want to fall below Jim’s estimate.

 I worked out what was causing the problem.
 I would make one cup of tea, and drink it while I read the previous day’s work.
 Then I’d make another while I thought about it, and drink that while I wrote.
 After that, I was too absorbed in writing to leave my desk again until I’d hit my target for the day.

 So I bought a tea trolley.
 That way, I could make a pot of tea, take it into the office on a tray, with a milk jug and a strainer (we’re writers, not savages) and have several cups of tea without leaving the keyboard.

 Instant results.
 My daily tea count went up to four on most days, with the occasional five.
 One day went as high as seven, but that was a 12-hour day towards the end of the process, and to be honest I was probably drinking more whisky than tea at that stage.